-- Must be at least 10 double-spaced pages on a topic related to the REES world area; must also have received a grade of B or higher.
+- Must be at least 10 double-spaced pages on a topic related to the REES world area

 - REES offers an annual capstone course through which students are able to complete their capstone project, and which will count as one of their 5 area studies courses.

 Pitt offers a range of study abroad courses that can be used to fulfill certificate requirements.

 Short-term summer study abroad courses, taught in English and offering 3 to 6 Pitt credits:

 - Czech Republic and Poland: Economy and Policy (ECON 0905) in Prague and Krakow, May